 Leadership Language in Action: The Six Conversations that Matter is a workshop developed by Peter Block based on his best-selling books, “The Answer to How is Yes” and “Community: The Structure of Belonging”.
 This workshop invites participants to experience these new conversations in real time and understand how, as leaders, they can help to transform their organization.

 - Lead so that others commit to the success of an organization without playing “lets make a deal.”

 - Help others and ourselves to declare new possibilities with the faith that we can live out our personal intentions and also serve the organization.

 - Create ownership by moving the conversations from complaining and waiting for others to change to ones where we realize we have helped create the very place we thought was owned by others.

 - Focus on strength and capacity rather than problem-solving or deficiencies.

-It is not easy or a quick fix.
+It is not an easy, quick fix.
 It takes time, patience and courage.

 On-Site Workshops at Your Location:

 By bringing Leadership Language in Action: The Six Conversations that Matter training into your organization, you will provide your staff with the tools to begin to transform their conversations with others in the organization creating the capacity for an alternative future, a future where accountability is chosen, not enforced.
 Designed Learning offers this workshop both on-site and in a virtual interactive session.

 Call 1-866-770-2227 or 513-524-2227.
 You may also connect with us online.